The average salary in the design field looks strong for the years ahead. Student work by Julie Finch.

 Looking for proof?
 Check out the following design career and salary statistics, compiled from authoritative design industry sources.

 These are statistics for full-time or freelance employment in design fields in the United States.

-- Employment for graphic designers in the area of computer systems design is expected to grow by 61% between now and 2020 (Source: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, 2012-13 Edition)
+- Employment of graphic designers in computer systems design and related services is projected to grow 20 percent from 2016 to 2026 (Source: U.S. Bureau of Labor Statistics)